Sector Engagement Tables

 Strategic plan key highlights

-The Table identified four key result areas:
+The Table identified four key themes:

 • Career pathways

-• Understanding of Skills Required
+• Understanding of skills required

-• Youth, New Entrants and Underrepresented
+• Youth, new entrants and underrepresented

 Meeting highlights